surfthakur/drupal-8-logger/README.md

 This would add your log message to a file in (for example): var/log/2016/12/31.log.

+The module depends on the following; installing through composer will fetch these libraries if they dont already exist

+    "monolog/monolog"
+	"psr/log"

 There are also two additional parameters that can be passed to all the logging methods.
 They are explained in more detail below.